ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 not even driving anywhere.
 And what's the difference between an account and a wallet? 🤨

-In this challenge we will cover the basics of accounts, transactions, wallets, and gas.
-Follow your curiosity!
-Click the headers to be taken to the [alamanac](/almanacPosts) where concepts are explained in more detail, and learn about the Platinum-Ethereum cannonical universe!

 ## Wallets ![wallet](http://localhost:3000/images/wallet.svg)

 Put wallets in the "not part of the blockchain" section of your mind.
 Wallets are software that